 Getting back to where we began… We all know commercial products are vying for our money.
 They use advertising to create “brand recognition” and position themselves in the market.
 Like it or not, education in our country is a part of this marketplace.
 Just like Coke, and Nike and Apple, various groups are working to spin a narrative to move more public and private dollars their way.

 For these reasons, it is important for us to question what we hear about urban public schools.
 We all know McDonalds has a bigger advertising budget than the Broccoli Council (or whatever it’s called.)
 We should be asking ourselves… When did we start believing that mom’s meatloaf was such a bummer?
-And, is the “happy meal” of charter and private schools all that?
+And, is the “happy meal” of charter and private schools really all that?

 Schools are the primary way we socialize our children.
 As such they reflect society’s deeply held values and beliefs.
 I urge you to ask yourself these questions: